Beanbiscuit/brokerclient/README.md

 Some of the API response classes have way to many args in constructors and need to be broken down but still match IGs API model.

-# Rest Api Example of usage
+# REST API example of usage
 The below snippet will fetch Bitcoin market data and prices.

         final ApiClient client = ApiClient.newInstance(